hamamoto-lab/SEgene/README.md

 SEgene currently consists of four primary components: [**SEgene_peakprep**](https://github.com/hamamoto-lab/SEgene/tree/main/SEgene_peakprep), [**peak_to_gene_links**](https://github.com/hamamoto-lab/SEgene/tree/main/peak_to_gene_links), [**SE_to_gene_links**](https://github.com/hamamoto-lab/SEgene/tree/main/SE_to_gene_links), and [**SEgene_RegionAnalyzer**](https://github.com/hamamoto-lab/SEgene/tree/main/SEgene_region_analyzer).

 First, **SEgene_peakprep** is used to quantify and normalize signal values from ChIP-seq data (BAM files) for specified genomic regions.
 It offers two implementation methods: a CPM (Counts Per Million) method using featureCounts, and a BigWig method using deeptools for signal normalization and quantification.
+Notably, the BigWig method provides two pipelines: single sample analysis and differential analysis (comparison between ChIP-seq samples and Input controls), enabling the acquisition of background-corrected signal values.
 Then, the **peak_to_gene_links** program integrates these normalized values with gene expression data to obtain correlation information between enhancer peaks and gene expression.
 Next, **SE_to_gene_links** is used to evaluate and analyze super-enhancers using the correlation information obtained in the previous step.
 As an optional component, **SEgene_RegionAnalyzer** allows for detailed characterization of identified SE regions and their integration with public databases.

-Additionally, the [**cli_tools**](https://github.com/hamamoto-lab/SEgene/tree/main/cli_tools) directory contains command-line tools for analyzing correlations between SE regions identified by SE_to_gene_links and gene expression.
+Additionally, the [**cli_tools**](https://github.com/hamamoto-lab/SEgene/tree/main/cli_tools/README.md) directory contains command-line tools for analyzing correlations between SE regions identified by SE_to_gene_links and gene expression.

 ## Usage

-For installation and usage instructions, please refer to the respective `README` .
+For installation and usage instructions, please refer to the respective `README` files:

 - [SEgene_peakprep](https://github.com/hamamoto-lab/SEgene/blob/main/SEgene_peakprep/README.md)
 - [peak_to_gene_links](https://github.com/hamamoto-lab/SEgene/blob/main/peak_to_gene_links/README.md)